FiAWe/recruitment-ml/README.md

 Naive Bayes performed very well, considering the ease of implementation and the low computational cost.
 As this was the first model tested, it set a high benchmark for the other models - where improvment was focussed on the edge cases.

 Model training time vared significantly between models.
 Naive Bayes was the fastest to train, with BERT and the SVM being the slowest.
 These 2 also got substantially slower with the addition of random sub-strings - to the point that it was not feasible to test with 50 sub-strings.

+The sub-strings were effective in improving the performance of the models in general.
+However the benefit compared to computation time was relatively low, and further tuning of the models would possibly have resulted in similar gains.
+That said, one of the challenges to very high performance is the limited scale of the dataset, so data augmentation is a useful tool.

 #### Model Training Time
 ![ModelTrainingTime](analysis/model_time.png)